FarronF/limerick-council-meetings/meetings/2022/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 26th September 2022.md

 36 (2) (i) of the Road Traffic (Traffic and Parking) Regulations 1997.
 Limerick

-City and County Council’s Traffic Wardens have the authority to issue Fixed--- 21
+City and County Council’s Traffic Wardens have the authority to issue Fixed
+---
+21

 Charge Offence Notices to motorists parking on a footpath.
 The fine for this